 Whenever enhanced security policies are enabled, the browser is used.
 But suppose the user is not using Citrix Workspace, but rather a native browser.
 Then a more secure mechanism is required.

-Citrix Secure Browser Service, a Chromium-based browser hosted in Microsoft Azure, enables users to navigate the web and apps securely without introducing risk to the corporate environment.
+Citrix Remote Browser Isolation service, a Chromium-based browser hosted in Microsoft Azure, enables users to navigate the web and apps securely without introducing risk to the corporate environment.
 Threats that can be introduced by visiting malicious websites are isolated off the corporate network and devices.
 The browser is stateless and discarded at the end of each session, ensuring that any malicious software encountered while browsing the web never reaches your corporate infrastructure.

 Secure Private Access enables end users to safely browse the internet.
 When an end user launches a SaaS application from Citrix Workspace, several decisions are dynamically made to decide how best to serve this SaaS application.
 Secure Private Access provides three ways to serve this application to the end-user.
 Read more here: Browser Isolation

 The Citrix product portfolio is extensive, and the cloud services are designed from the ground up to interact and amplify each other.
 As part of this portfolio, you have Citrix Analytics for Security.
 Citrix Analytics for Security natively integrates with Citrix Secure Private Access.
 It provides continuous monitoring, risk assessment, and mitigation to protect organizations during and after the initial user login, across different applications and clouds, for both compliance and governance.

 Using this continuous monitoring, the system can identify inconsistent and suspicious activities, providing actionable insights into user behavior across Identity, Devices, Locations, Networks, Apps, and Files.